 Joanna Harcourt-Smith does share these perceptions, having occupied a pivotal position in the epoch from which they originate.
 As unofficial wife, long-term companion and supporter of Leary, she says, "I admire him for insisting that people should have the right to change their consciousness and shift out of the narrow frame of mind prescribed by the state."
 Of Ginsberg, she delivers crisper memories: "He was not a loyal enough friend nor close enough supporter when Timothy was in prison and in need."

 Leary, the archbishop of the LSD movement of the 1960s, and Ginsberg, the Beat poet who did more than any individual to put hippy flowers in the hair of San Francisco, are universally understood to have exerted a shaping influence on their own time.
-What may not be so readily recognized is how broadly the effects of their thinking and activism continue into our own day.
+What may not be so readily recognised is how broadly the effects of their thinking and activism continue into our own day.

 Still less do we understand how these two entwined to complement and sustain each other.
 As their fascinating letters to be sold at Bonhams San Francisco reveal, they effectively embarked on a joint mission to "turn on America".
 Amazingly, they largely succeeded.